9 Really Cool Mattress Size Charts

 California King Mattress

 Who it’s for: A couple who loves to stretch out (perhaps one or both of them are tall), and maybe have a pet join them.
 But maybe they want something not quite as wide (sometimes purchased due to a slightly more narrow room).

 Details: Just like the king-sized bed, the California king version also needs a room with lots of space.
 A minimum of 10 feetby 12 feet of space is required, but will be tight on space if you have furniture.
 The minimum space we recommended for getting a California King is 14 feet by 15 feet, or bigger.
 This would allow more space for a few items of furniture.

 Note: The California king-sized mattress is large and significantly different than the regular king variety.
 It is 4 inches longer and 4 inches narrower than the king.
 It was basically created for stars and celebrities who liked a bit more height.
 There is considerable room for people who are taller here, and this is definitely the longest size of mattress that is not custom made.

 Again, you need to pay attention to your bedroom size when you are ordering large mattresses like this one.
 This size, like the other king size, is really comfortable as well.
 You will not prefer anything else.

 RV trips can be fun and adventure for the whole family.
 There are specific mattress sizes that suit RVs.
-Many RVs come with Queen, King, and Short King sizes.
+Many RVs come with a Short Queen Mattress (aka RV Queen), King, and Short King sizes.
 These are the most popular for RVs, but there are huge variations in sizes within RVs as well.